rubcv/ERC20-token-HLF/README.md

 ## Pre-requisites

-1. Hyperledger Fabric docker images and binaries
+1. Hyperledger Fabric
 1. Docker
 1. Docker-Compose
 1. Golang
+1. NodeJS / TypeScript
+1. npm

 > Note: This has been developed using macOS, other OS have not been tested.